Step into The Magic Show with Franco Pascali

 Embrace the Outdoors During Winter in the Windy City

 Chicago winters may not be for the faint of heart, but they certainly don’t put a freeze on the festivities.
-Sure, the temperatures take a tumble in the beginning of the year, but the city’s fun factor remains intact – especially when it comes to al fresco activities.
+Sure, the temperatures take a tumble in the beginning of the year, but the city’s fun factor remains intact.
 Our advice?
-Embrace the cold, bundle up,
+Embrace the cold, bundle up, and get ready to have a blast outdoors.

 Inside The Magic Show at The Roosevelt